olivierbonte/DifferentiableEvaporation/README.md

    ```

 This will install all necessary packages for you to be able to run the scripts and
 everything should work out of the box, including correctly finding local paths.
+To avoid dependency conflicts, it is recommend to use the Julia version given in the `compat` section of `Project.toml`.

 You may notice that most scripts start with the commands:
 ```julia